 He was elected to Town council in 1973 and served three terms as an Alderman (now known as Councilor).
 Upon completion of the third term, he retired from politics but remained on the Town’s Planning Committee until 2002.
 He also joined the local air search and rescue group (PEP-Air) in 1974 and remained with that group for over 40 years.
 He served as a deacon, an elder and clerk of the Smithers Christian Reformed Church.

 Harry also served as a Board member for the local Museum and later wrote a history of the coming of the Grand Trunk Pacific Railway to the north and the creation of the community of Smithers.
 It was called “Smithers- A Railroad Town”.

 In 1976 Audrey and Harry became foster parents and had foster children until 2005 when they felt they were getting a little old for looking after young children.

 Harry’s involvement in community affairs would not have been possible without Audrey’s continuing support throughout all the years.

 Harry took his faith seriously and always knew that he lived by the grace of God and that he would die in that grace.
 Despite the ups and downs that he, like everyone else, experienced in his life, he truly believed the text of today’s message: “the boundaries have fallen for me in pleasant places, surely I have a delightful inheritance”.

 He was also extremely grateful for the opportunities he was given to spent quality time in the Babine Mountains and to take his children, grandchildren, and friends on hiking expeditions in the Babines!

-To send sympathy gifts to the family or plant a tree in memory of Harry Kruisselbrink, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Harry Kruisselbrink, please visit our Tree Store.